kubernetes/test-infra/coverage/docs/design.md

 # Overview
-This code coverage tool has two major modes of operation.
-## In post-submit workflow
-Post-submit workflow starts when a commit to the base branch happens, e.g. when a pull request is merged

-It runs code coverage and generates the following artifacts
+This code coverage tool calculate per file, per package and overall coverage based on the the code coverage profile produced by "go test".
+In addition, it generates the following artifacts
   - xml file that stores file-level and package-level code coverage, formatted to be readable by TestGrid
-  - code coverage profile, which is produced by "go test -coverprofile" and contains all block level code coverage data.
-The profile will be used later in presubmit workflow as a base for comparison
+  - code coverage profile, which is produced by "go test -coverprofile" and contains all block level code coverage data

-## In pre-submit workflow
+This code coverage tool has two major modes of operation, based on whether it is running in post-submit or pre-submit workflow.
+Post-submit workflow starts when a commit to the base branch happens, e.g. when a pull request is merged.
-Pre-submit workflow starts when a pull requested is created or updated with new commit
+Pre-submit workflow starts when a pull requested is created or updated with new commit.

+The tool performs the following additional operations when running in pre-submit workflow
-  - it runs code coverage on target directories and compares the new result with the one stored by the post-submit workflow and generate coverage difference.
+  - after running code coverage on target directories,  it compares the new result with the one stored by the post-submit workflow and generate coverage difference.
 It reports coverage changes to the pull request as a comment by a robot github account.
   - it uses go tools to generate line by line coverage and stores the result in html,